fossabot/wordpress-plugin/README.md

-# Selz Wordpress Plugin
+# Selz WordPress Plugin

-Embed your Selz items directly into your wordpress site.
+Embed your Selz items directly into your WordPress site.

 ### Features